 The formula the agency uses to determine financial eligibility is complicated, but broadly speaking, the SSI resource limit is $2,000 for one parent or $3,000 for two parents.
 Keep in mind that the SSA doesn't count a lot of valuable resources—like your house and a car—towards the limit.
 For many applicants, the resource limit simply means how much cash they have in the bank.

 Calculating how much income a family can have is even more complicated and depends on the number of children in your household as well as whether your income is "earned" or "unearned."
 Social Security has a deeming eligibility chart that shows the highest amount a parent can earn monthly (before taxes) and still have a child qualify for SSI.
-For 2022, the maximum countable income you could make and still qualify for SSI ranged from $1,722 per month (for a single parent with one child) to $4,622 (for two parents with six children).
+For 2024, the maximum amount of unearned countable income you could have and still qualify for SSI ranged from $1,926 per month (for a single parent with one child, who is receiving SSI) to $5,230 (for two parents with six children, only one of whom is receiving SSI).
+The earned income amounts are higher.

 For more information, see our article on how family income is deemed for child SSI applicants.